ArikReuter/TopicGPT/README.md

 ## Tips and tricks for prompting TopicGPT
 When using the "pprompt" or "prompt" function, TopicGPT can behave differently than intended.
 To alleviate those issues some simple tricks can help:

-- Explizitly tell the model which function it should use and which paramters you like.
-Sometimes the model simply cannot know what you except it to do.
+- Explizitly tell the model which function it should use and which paramters to select.
+(Sometimes the model simply cannot know what you except it to do.)
 For example, instead of using ```tm.pprompt("What are the subtopic of topic 13?")```, use something like ```tm.pprompt("What are the subtopic of topic 13?
 Please use the function that uses the k-means algorithm to split the topic.
 Use a paramter of k = 5 and do this inplace")```

 - Just ask the same prompt again.
 Since TopicGPT is a stochastic system, calling the same function with the same argument again might yield a different functionality to be used or a different result.